Resources > How-to Guides

 The Litcessory Splitter allows for a single run of lightstrips to be split into two or more runs.
 This cable is flexible and flat, allowing it to be inconspicuous.

 There are many different possible applications of the splitter.
 One of the most common questions we get is, “How do I split my Philips Hue Lightstrip between the controller and the lightstrip?”
-This actually requires two products: Our Controller to 6-Pin Adapter and a Splitter.
+This actually requires two products: Our Controller to 6-Pin Adapter (hardwired or detachable)and a Splitter.

 First, you will need to identify which version of the Philips Hue Controller you have, so you can select the correct Controller to 6-Pin Adapter.